-Malaysian Life Sciences Capital Fund is a Malaysian venture capital firm specialized in early-stage investments in biotechnology.
+Malaysian Life Sciences Capital Fund I, based in Kuala Lumpur, is a venture capital firm co-managed by Xeraya Capital and Spruce Capital Partners.
+It focuses on early-stage investments in the life sciences and biotechnology sectors.

 Crop Enhancement LLC is an innovative specialty materials company based in San Jose, California, founded in 2011.
 The company focuses on developing advanced formulation technologies for agricultural chemicals, which facilitate the controlled release of pesticides, herbicides, and fertilizers into targeted microenvironments.
 By employing environmentally friendly chemistry, Crop Enhancement aims to enhance crop yields and profitability while promoting sustainable farming practices.
 Its proprietary products include films that modify plant surfaces, improving resistance to pests and diseases.
 This technology not only reduces the reliance on synthetic pesticides but also ensures precise and effective delivery of active ingredients, contributing to a more sustainable approach to agriculture.